Last Updated on June 1, 2023 by Kapuluan

 We see a tropical paradise full of abundance.

-However, despite the tropical regions in which the coconut grows in abundance often being very beautiful, there is a dark side to the harvesting and production of that most versatile and valuable resource.
+However, despite the tropical regions in which the coconut grows in abundance, often being breathtaking, there is a dark side to the harvesting and production of that most versatile and valuable resource.

-So, before buying coconut products, make sure you are fully aware that the brand you are buying from is transparent in how they harvest and sell their product.
+So, before buying coconut products, ensure you are fully aware that the brand you are buying from is transparent in how they harvest and sell their product.

 Before Buying Coconut Products, Ask these 3 Questions: